-Acasti Pharma Inc. (Acasti or the Corporation) is incorporated under the Business Corporations Act (Québec) (formerly Part 1A of the Companies Act (Québec)).
+Acasti Pharma Inc. (Acasti or the Corporation) is incorporated under the Business Corporations Act (Québec) (formerly Part 1A of the Companies Act (Québec).
 The Corporation is domiciled in Canada and its registered office is located at 545, Promenade du Centropolis, Laval, Québec, H7T 0A3.
+In December 2019, Acasti incorporated a new wholly owned subsidiary named Acasti Innovation AG ("AIAG") under the laws of Switzerland for the purpose of future development of the Corporation's intellectual property.

 The Corporation is subject to a number of risks associated with its ongoing priorities, including the conduct of its clinical program and its results, the establishment of strategic alliances and the development of new pharmaceutical products and their marketing.
 The Corporation's current product in development requires approval from the U.S Food and Drug Administration and equivalent regulatory organizations in other countries before their sale can be authorized.
-Certain risks have been reduced for the longer term with the outcome of the Corporation's actions, including the progression of the TRILOGY Phase 3 Program, the scale up of manufacturing of CaPre to support commercial launch, expansion of market development activities, and its intellectual property strategy execution with filed patent applications in more than 20 jurisdictions, with 20 issued patents and with numerous additional patent applications pending.
+Certain risks have been reduced for the longer term with the outcome of the Corporation's actions, including the scale up of manufacturing of CaPre to 20 tons to support commercial launch, expansion of market development activities, and its intellectual property strategy execution with filed patent applications in more than 20 jurisdictions, with 20 issued patents and with numerous additional patent applications pending.